December 23, 2021

-The Prevent Cancer Foundation recognizes that colorectal cancer is on the rise in adults under 50. are investing in colorectal cancer education through our “Too Young for This Sh*t” campaign, which encourages younger adults to learn about colorectal cancer risk reduction, early detection and signs and symptoms.
+The Prevent Cancer Foundation recognizes that colorectal cancer is on the rise in adults under 50.
+We are investing in colorectal cancer education through our “Too Young for This Sh*t” campaign, which encourages younger adults to learn about colorectal cancer risk reduction, early detection and signs and symptoms.
 The campaign also highlights talking to your doctor if you experience these symptoms.

 As part of this initiative, the Foundation was instrumental in urging the U.S. Preventive Services Task Force (USPSTF) to lower the recommended screening age from 50 to 45 so that more people have access to colorectal cancer screening.
 Beginning regular screening at age 45 will help prevent cancer or detect it early when successful treatment is more likely.

 It’s important for all adults to learn about colorectal cancer prevention, early detection and signs and symptoms of the disease.
 It’s especially vital we reach younger African Americans with this campaign.
-According to the Cancer Society, this group is 20% more likely to be diagnosed with colorectal cancer, and 40% more likely to die from complications of the disease than most other racial groups in the U.S.
+According to the American Cancer Society, this group is 20% more likely to be diagnosed with colorectal cancer, and 40% more likely to die from complications of the disease than most other racial groups in the U.S.